marcomauriofficegmail/learning-sfdx-git-mod1/README.md

 4) ok, after this you can push everything to the scratch org created in the MODULE 1.
 Which command you will use, push or Deploy? if you need help remember to use --help of the commands to see every parameters (e.g. sfdx force:source:push --help)

 Ok when you complete the step 4 of Module 2, you can jump to the next section, switching to the branch "learning-git-module3", always reading the README file.

+# INSTRUCTIONS MODULE 3
+In this step you'll improve conflicts with merge.
+In this branch (learning-git-module3), a lot of developers has performed a lot of changes and want that we perform a merge to the main branch and test togheter the new feature with the old ones.

+1) execute a pull from repository to be sure that we have the last changes performed from other developer.
+2) move to the branch "main" and perform also here a pull to be sure that everything is aligned.
+3) move again to the branch learning-git-module3 and perform a merge from main to learning-git-module3. merge main --> learning-git-module3, remember to use the --no-ff option.
+4) now you should see some conflicts, that you need to resolve.
+When is possibile, keep both version, the upcoming and the preexistent.
+5) after resolving conflicts, perform a commit to complete the merge.
+6) try to deploy everything in a new scratch org to understand if you have done wrong with the conflicts. (now you will use push command or deployment command?)
+7) if the deployment works fine, then move to the main branch and perform a merge from the branch learning-git-module3.
+So merge learning-git-module3 --> main, remember to use the --no-ff option.
+8) Now why in this case you don't have conflicts?
+9) ok, after this you can push everything to the scratch org created in the MODULE 1.
+Which command you will use, push or Deploy? if you need help remember to use --help of the commands to see every parameters (e.g. sfdx force:source:push --help)

+Ok, at the moment there aren't MODULE 4 & 5.
+You have completed the test learing-sfdx-git-module :-)